systematic-magic/pubmed/implemented_corrections_ckecking.rst

 - Search for the email from PubMed team member to Production team containing corrections related to author's response.

-- If you do *not* find that email, treat this paper as "All corrections implemented, author has not replied yet"
+- If you do **not** find that email, treat this paper as "All corrections implemented, author has not replied yet"

 - Double cheeck that corrections related to author response have been implemented.

-- If implemented go to `All corrections implemented, no communication with author`, otherwise go to "Corrections not implemented".
+- If implemented go to "All corrections implemented, no communication with author", otherwise go to "Corrections not implemented".

 .. _not_implemented:

 **Corrections not implemented**

 - Send reply to the Production team with the list of corrections which have not been implemented.
-- Go to Production Spreadsheet and update column `Date correx last reviewed` with the date when you checked the pii.
+- Go to Production Spreadsheet and update column "Date correx last reviewed" with the date when you checked the pii.
-- There are 2 columns named `Corrections approved?
-(Y or N)`, put "N" in the empty column and add note "missed corrx + add current date" to the *rightmost* "Approval Notes" column .
+- There are 2 columns named "Corrections approved?
+(Y or N)", put "N" in the empty column and add note "missed corrx + add current date" to the **rightmost** "Approval Notes" column .
 If both `Corrections approved?
-(Y or N)` contain values (i.e. "N") then just append *rightmost* `Approval Notes` column with "missed corrx + add current date"
+(Y or N)` contain values (i.e. "N") then just append **rightmost** `Approval Notes` column with "missed corrx + add current date"

 .. _Implemented Corrections Dashboard: https://docs.google.com/spreadsheets/d/1Wqrf_ysPZFPs4p5B5d-djR5zbaZjoiimxOCMCY1LrHI/edit#gid=199064208